codeacme17/examor/README.md

 </p>

 > **Warning**
-> The project is currently in its early stages, and there are several issues and bugs that require attention and resolution.
-Your valuable input and feedback are highly encouraged as they will contribute to the ongoing improvement of this project.
-Your collaboration is greatly appreciated!
+> This project is still in its early stages with many issues and bugs to be addressed.
+Therefore, we warmly welcome your valuable feedback and bug reports to help improve this project together!
+If you have any ideas or questions, please feel free to raise them in [Discussions](https://github.com/codeacme17/examor/discussions).
+We look forward to your participation!

 <p>
   <strong>